 The Arts Literature and Communication Program is committed to creating and safeguarding communities of equity, diversity and respect.
 We stand in solidarity with faculty, students and staff denouncing anti-Black racism, police brutality and systemic discrimination.

-Each profile in ALC will arrange a few days during the term when students will be able to sit in on a Zoom class in their area.
-Please contact the co-odinators for each profile for information about the dates for these visits.
+Each profile in ALC will arrange a few days during the term when students will be able to sit in on a class in their area.
+Please contact the coordinators for each profile to arrange a visit.

 As a student, you will be asked to register in one of the following six profiles:

 There are four Journalism courses offered in the ALC program, including Writing News Stories, Writing Feature Articles, Journalism and the Web, and Ethics of Journalism*.
 If students successfully complete all four Journalism classes, they may acquire a letter of recognition from the Dean that signifies their achievement of a Minor in Journalism.
 This minor is available to students of all profiles but Languages and could be especially useful to students who wish to continue in Journalism or Communications programs at a university level.

 * In cases when Ethics of Journalism (340-943-DW) is not offered students have the choice of taking Photography: Themes and Evolution (520-922-DW) OR Creative Writing (603-916-DW) in its place.
 Note: These options are only available in years when Ethics of Journalism is not offered.
 Also note: Creative Writing (603-916-DW) is part of ALC List 5, and should not be confused with the Creative Writing Workshop (603-413-DW), which cannot replace Ethics of Journalism in years where that course is not offered.